SPARC-Auburn/ArduinoGameControls/README.md

 # ArduinoGameControls

-Control different kinds of games with Arduino!
+This project was created to help find new ways of interacting with exciting games.